PrairieLearn/PrairieLearn/docs/course-best-practices.md

 ### Files

-Here is a breakdown of what each notable config file and folder does.
+Here is a breakdown of what each notable config file and directory does.
 This is meant to be a general overview, detailed file contents will be shown in later sections.

-- `python-ci.yml`: The configuration file for the Python CI workflow.
-Settings for each individual tool are set in `pyproject.toml`.
-- `json-ci.yml`: The configuration file for the JSON CI workflow.
-- `pyproject.toml`: The configuration file for tooling used in the Python CI workflow.
+- `.github/workflows`: The directory containing configuration files for CI workflows.
+Detailed discussion in the [GitHub Actions](#github-actions) section.
-- `requirements.txt`: File containing packages required for Python CI to run.
+- `.vscode`: A directory containing config files for VSCode for the course.
+  Detailed discussion in the [VSCode config](#vscode-config) section.
 - `type_stubs`: A folder holding additional type annotations for mypy (in this case, only the stubs for `prairielearn.pyi`).
 - `__init__.py`: An empty file required for Python to recognize the serverFilesCourse